gregorypro/DevAssessment/README.md

 ---------------------------------------------------------------------------------------------------------------------

 # 3) Efficient Function in Strings
 Write an efficient function to find the first nonrepeated character in a string.
 For instance, the first nonrepeated character in “ total” is ‘o’ and the first nonrepeated character in “teeter” is ‘r’.

 Discuss the efficiency of your algorithm.

+Constraints
+None.
+Any language

 ---------------------------------------------------------------------------------------------------------------------
 # 4) REST API
 Assume the REST API GET request like: "GET /v1/factory/assemblies/ASSY-2389" returns this reply:

 {
 	“description”: “Mega bundle”
 	“parts”: [